James Bryce (geologist)

 In 1826, Bryce was appointed Master of the Mathematical and Commercial Department of Belfast Academical Institution.
 He was Secretary of the Belfast Natural History Society from its foundation.

 He had intended to study for the bar, but, finding this beyond his means, adopted the profession of teaching, and became mathematical master in the Belfast Academy, a foundation school of considerably more prestige in Ulster.

-In 1836, he married Margaret, daughter of James Young of Abbeyville, county Antrim, and in 1840 was appointed to the high school of Glasgow, the ancient public grammar school of that city, and held this office till his resignation in 1874.
+In 1846 he was appointed to the High School of Glasgow, the ancient public grammar school of that city, and held this office till his resignation in 1874.
 He was a brilliant and successful teacher both of mathematics and geography, but his special interest lay in the study of natural history.

 He devoted himself to geological researches, first in the north of Ireland, and afterwards in Scotland and northern England.
 He began in 1834 to write and publish articles on the fossils of the lias, greensand, and chalk beds in Antrim (the first appeared in the 'Philosophical Magazine' for that year), and these having attracted the notice of Sir Roderick Murchison and Sir Charles Lyell.
 He was a Fellow of the Geological Society of London and a Fellow of the Geological Society of Dublin.

-His more important papers (among which may be found the first complete investigation and description of the structure of the Giant's Causeway) appeared in the 'Transactions' of the London society, others in the 'Proceedings' of the Natural History Society of Belfast and of the Philosophical Society of Glasgow, of which he was more than once president.

-He also wrote 'A Treatise on Algebra,' which went through several editions, an introduction to 'Mathematical Astronomy and Geography.'

-'A Cyclopœdia of Geography.' and a book on 'Arran and the other Clyde islands,' with special reference to their geology and antiquities.
+His more important papers (among which may be found the first complete investigation and description of the structure of the Giant's Causeway) appeared in the 'Transactions' of the London society, others in the 'Proceedings' of the Natural History Society of Belfast and of the Philosophical Society of Glasgow, of which he was president (1868-1871).
+He also wrote 'A Treatise on Algebra,' which went through several editions, an introduction to 'Mathematical Astronomy and Geography', 'A Cyclopœdia of Geography' and a book on 'Arran and the other Clyde islands,' with special reference to their geology and antiquities.
+He also made an important contribution on the Jurassic rocks of Skye and Raasay which he studied between 1869-1872, with Ralph Tate joining him in the field in 1872.

 He was a warm advocate of the more general introduction into schools of the teaching of natural history as well as natural science, and set the example of giving teaching voluntarily in these subjects, for which there was in his day no regular provision in the high schools of Scotland.

-In 1868, he received from his university, in the reform of which he had borne a leading part, the honorary degree of LL.D.
+In 1858, he received from his university, in the reform of which he had borne a leading part, the honorary degree of LL.D.
 After resigning his post at Glasgow, he settled in Edinburgh, and published his later contributions to geology in the 'Transactions of the Royal Society of Edinburgh.'
 He was a keen and accurate observer, and having an ardent love of nature and great physical activity, continued his field work in the highlands of Scotland with unflagging zeal to the end of his life.